Applying for a job

 To prepare for your first day, there are a few things that you should do before you start:

 - Agree on a start date.

 - Work out how you're going to get to work - will you take public transport or walk?

 - Find out where you need to go and who to ask for on your first day.

-- If you need extra support including a different chair or extra breaks remember to ask your employer to make reasonable adjustments.
+- If you need extra support, like a different chair or extra breaks, let your employer know.

 - Learn if the Access to Work Scheme can help you.